MacacaGames/GooglePackages/README.md

 This repository replicates the licence terms of his original distribution location.
 For more information check https://firebase.google.com/terms and https://firebase.google.com/support/release-notes/unity

 # Usage

+## Important : Since UPM didn't support dependencies resolve with git package.
+Manually manage the dependencies is required!!!

+See [Here](https://developers.google.com/unity/archive) to understand which package's dependencies eachother

 Add followo item in your manifest.json